 In its Georgian heyday Bath was a magnet for fashionable society and today visitors come to enjoy the UK's only naturally heated thermal spa at Thermae Bath Spa and indulgent shopping breaks in a cosmopolitan city just 90 minutes by train from London Paddington.
 Hospitality has been big business in Bath for hundreds of years with special places to stay like the Royal Crescent Hotel, undoubtedly the most prestigious address.

 As England's only World Heritage Site, Bath attracts attention on a national and international stage.
 The four million plus visitors that come to Bath each year anticipate the splendour of the architectural set pieces and the extraordinary history dating back to Roman times but are occasionally surprised that Bath today is such a vibrant and cosmopolitan city.

 They find a city with great shopping and buzzing restaurants and a spa culture that is second to none.
-Closer to home, Bath is a favourite destination for a fabulous day out or a day’s shopping.
-Throughout the west country, shoppers recognise that Bath has a very distinctive retail offering, an experience unmatched within the region with a brilliant mix of leading high street brands and exciting independents.
+Closer to home, Bath is a favourite destination for a fabulous day's shopping.
+Throughout the West country, shoppers recognise that Bath has a very distinctive retail offering, an experience unmatched within the region with a brilliant mix of leading high street brands and exciting independents.

-Bath in Fashion is a Bath BID (Business Improvement District) initiative supported by B&NES Council and Bath Tourism Plus.
+Bath in Fashion is a Bath BID Company initiative supported by B&NES Council and Bath Tourism Plus.

-The Bath BID organises specialist events to raise the profile of the city and attract visitors to support businesses within the city centre.
-The Bath BID acts as a catalyst to harness energy and enthusiasm to create a fashion event which is distinctive and unique and unlike any other in the UK.
+The Bath BID organises specialist events to raise the profile of the city and attract visitors to support businesses within the city centre and drive footfall.
+The Bath BID acts as a catalyst to harness energy and enthusiasm to create a fashion event which is distinctive and unlike any other in the UK.
 With commitment to providing support for the business community, events like Bath in Fashion are born from a collaboration between public and private sector; retailers and landlords and both independent and high street retailers.